Date

 Typically, you will be automatically discharged from bankruptcy after nine months if you are a first-time filer.
 Assuming you complete all of your duties under the bankruptcy agreement, you’ll receive a certificate of discharge.
 If the LIT recommends that you should be discharged with conditions, or if a creditor/lender is opposed to your discharge, there may be other conditions put in place to help you avoid future financial problems and satisfy your creditors.
 Sometimes, if you have surplus income (greater than $200 a month), your bankruptcy can be extended to 21 months, and you will continue to make payments as determined in your filing.

 Filing for bankruptcy in Canada doesn’t have to be confusing or stressful.
 If your debt has become overwhelming and you want to know what solution is right for your situation, meet with a Licensed Insolvency as soon as possible.
-If you’d like to read more about the bankruptcy process, check out this list of bankruptcy Q&As.

 If you want relief from your debt and are considering filing for bankruptcy in Canada, schedule a free no-obligation meeting with a BDO Licensed Insolvency Trustee today.